Who is Jesus?

 Jesus died for sinners like you and me

 Ultimately, Jesus died for the sins of his people in order to save them, and rose again.
 God raised Christ from the dead, thereby vindicating him as indeed the Son of God.
 In the death of Jesus Christ we see both the just wrath of God against sin and yet also the astonishing love and mercy of God that he would secure salvation for a vast number of people throughout history, and from every race and nationality, providing for their forgiveness and adoption as God's own children.
 God did this by bearing their sin, and the punishment they deserved, himself in the person of Jesus, God's Son.
 There is a response required of us though, if we want to receive this wonderful forgiveness - we must repent and put our faith in Christ.
+This means recognising that we are guilty before God, turning to Jesus Christ and putting our faith in him alone, believing he died for us, surrendering our lives to God with thankfulness, and asking for and trusting in his help as we turn from all that we know is wrong, and begin to follow him.

 Jesus will return as the judge of everyone who has ever lived